bfrmtx/MTHotel/doc/mthotel/source/atstools/atstools.md

 The calibration is taken from the XML descriptor, converted into the new JSON format and stored inside the JSON descriptor.

-The remaining logs, as well as the XML itself are copied into /meta/site_name/run_nnn directory.
-A complete copy of the binary atsheader appears a JSON file. they can be archived.
+The remaining logs, as well as the XML itself are copied into **/meta/site_name/run_nnn directory**.
+A complete copy of the binary atsheader appears a JSON file.
+They can be archived. <br>
+The electric filed is scaled to **mV/km** but no rotated.

 The philosophy is to store a *minimal information* beside the atss timeseries. <br>
 Before you push into MTH5 you verify the data - and off you go! <br>
 Hence: if you do not verify the data, a later generation is not in the position to use the data - even if they have the log files and detailed status information.

+## extend_cal

+By default the coils are calibrated down to 0.1 Hz.
+They are trimmed that way that they meet the theoretical calibration.
+This is the case for frequencies below 512 Hz.
+For 512 Hz and lower the theoretical function meets perfectly.<br>
+For all those who can / will not calculate the lower end, they can use the extend option; here the calibration is extended down to 10E-5 Hz and saved in the corresponding json file.

+`atstools -tojson -extend_cal -clone -outdir /survey/  /survey/old/iron_mountain`

 ## cat